bigandy/11ty-site/src/content/posts/me-widgets-aint-grooving-to-the-flux.md

 ---
-title: 'me widgets ain''t grooving to the Flux'
+title: "me widgets ain't grooving to the Flux"
 date: 2007-02-11 08:00:30
 draft: false
-description: ""
+description: ''
 tags: ['life']
+author: 'Andrew'
 ---

 Here is a quote: